robstoll/atrium/README.md

 Atrium provides also a `notToContain` shortcut function.
 Furthermore, it provides aliases for `toContain` and `notToContain` named `toHaveNextAndAny` and `toHaveNextAndNone`,
 which might be a better choice if you think in terms of: expect a predicate holds.
-These two are completed with an `toHaveNextAndAll` assertion function.
+These two are completed with an `toHaveNextAndAll` expectation function.

 Following each in action: